The Galen Institute works on public policy ideas that:

 - Allow consumers to choose their own doctors so that they are in charge of medical decisions

-- Give workers freedom from the fear that losing a job may mean losing health insurance
+- Give working Americans freedom from the fear that losing a job may mean losing health insurance

 - Encourage research and innovation to find more cures and better treatments for illnesses

-- Provide broader access to new and better medical treatments
+- Provide broader access to new medical treatments

-- Embrace the use of new health care information technologies to expand access to quality care
+- Embrace the use of health care information technologies to expand access to quality care

 - Reduce costs based upon competition, not price controls